LandiMi2/GenomeAssembly-workshop-IITA-2025/04_YAHS.md

 `cut -f1,2 StarApple.p.purged2.fa.fai > StarApple.p.purged2.fa.fai.sizes`

-`mkdir tmp` this will be used as a temporary files
+`mkdir tmp` this will be used as a temporary directory to store temporary output files

-All the tools have been compiled in a python enviroment, activate the enviroment
+All the tools have been compiled in a python environment, activate the environment

 `source /data01/utilities/mapOmnic/bin/activate`